bnielsencodes/bnielsencodes/README.md

 * 🌍  I'm based in Oregon
 * 🖥️  See my portfolio at [bnielsen.dev](http://bnielsen.dev)
 * ✉️  You can contact me at [bnielsencodes@gmail.com](mailto:bnielsencodes@gmail.com)
-* 🚀  I'm currently working on a variety of things including frontendmentor.io challenges, personal projects, and various online courses.
+* 🚀  I'm currently working on a variety of things including frontendmentor.io challenges, personal projects, and various online courses
-* 🧠  I'm learning Next.js, Styled Components, TypeScript, Redux, and Vite
+* 🧠  I'm learning Next.js, Styled Components, TypeScript, Redux, Vite, and more
 * 🤝  I'm open to collaborating on interesting projects

 ### Skills